cyb3rdelic/cyb3rdelic.github.io/_posts/2021-1-18-NagiosTV-With-Livesocket.md

 $ apt install rrdtool librrd-dev librrd8 libboost-dev libboost-system-dev
 ```

-1. First you'll need to download the tar file from above and extract it
+1. First you'll need to download the tar file from above and extract it.

 ```bash
 $ cd /tmp